WillDinauer/Tiny-Search-Engine/indexer/IMPLEMENTATION.md

 ```
 void NormalizeWord(char *word);
 ```
-Normalize word takes the parameter `word` and converts it to lowercase.
+NormalizeWord takes the parameter `word` and converts it to lowercase.

 ### Data Structures
 the crawler makes use of the hashtable, set, counters, and webpage data structures.